-The result on derivative financial instruments posted a decrease of 45 421 thousand euro in comparison with 2017, mostly due to the result of interest rate future contracts, negatively affected by interest rate changes, as well as the result of currency future contracts concluded for the purpose of hedging currency risks.
-The positive result of the currency future contracts concluded for the purpose of hedging currency risk exposure is offset in equal value by the negative revaluation result of the balance sheet items hedged for foreign currency risk.
+The result on derivative financial instruments posted an improvement of 16 765 thousand euro in comparison with 2018, mostly on account of a smaller negative result on interest rate future contracts due to a positive contribution from falling interest rates in the course of 2019, as well as the negative result on currency future contracts concluded for the purpose of hedging currency risk exposure, affected by the US dollar appreciation against the euro.
+The negative result of the currency future contracts concluded for the purpose of hedging currency risk exposure is offset in an equal value by the positive revaluation result of the balance sheet items hedged for foreign currency risk.

-The result on the disposal of debt securities decreased by 40 379 thousand euro in comparison with 2017, mostly due to a rise in interest rates.
+The result on the disposal of debt securities increased by 79 492 thousand euro in comparison with 2018, mostly due to a decrease in interest rates and disposal of securities held in the long-term fixed income securities portfolio.

-In 2018 and 2017, the realised gains on foreign exchange transactions resulted from the recognition of a part of the initial valuation account balance in profit and loss statement (see also Note 23), as well as the appreciation of the US dollar vis-à-vis the euro in 2018.
+In 2019 and 2018, the realised gains on foreign exchange transactions also included the recognition of the initial valuation account in profit and loss statement (see also Note 23).
+In 2019, the realised gains on foreign exchange transactions were positively affected by the appreciation of the US dollar against the euro.